RoyZhenLongLim/Personal-Projects/Lessons & Notes/How to Win at Life Ft. Sahil Bloom/README.md

 - Transactional networkers will not work because its so obvious
 - Pursue more relationship with no expectations
 - This supports the idea that you can create your own luck
     - Put yourself in position where you can take advantage of opportunities

 ## If you were graduating right now...

 - Talk to the smartest people that you know and get them to tell you what they are most excited about
 - Figure out what your game is
     - Figure out what you are going to be great/good at
     - Not about following a path that someone has laid out for you but discover your own path

-## Q&A Session
+### Q&A Session

-### You do not rise to the level of your goals.
+#### You do not rise to the level of your goals.
 You fall to the level of your systems.

 - Sahil reads for an hour in the morning
     - Make a note of anything that sparks your interest
     - Later in the morning, spend time to dig into some of those things
     - Try to pull out a novel insight
     - Try not to force yourself to do a particular topic where you are not excited about it
 - Figure out what your own rhythm is like
     - Hustle culture is stupid

-### Managing time & energy

-- Put things into perspective
-    - Notice the privilege you have being born into the situation you are in
-    - Work on the thing on the 10x thing
-- Have a weekly review